 As hurricane season approaches, Johnson and her team are evaluating their protocols and preparing to respond in the safest, most effective way possible.
 “We are working through the many possible scenarios for response during a pandemic and figuring out how to achieve the most impact from afar, if needed.”

-Animal rescue volunteers work with our Animal Rescue Team to help save animals who are the victims of illegal animal cruelty and natural disasters.
+Animal rescue volunteers work with our Animal Rescue and Response team to help save animals who are the victims of illegal animal cruelty and natural disasters.
 Think you have what it takes to join our ranks?
 Don’t wait!
 Apply now to make sure you have the proper training so we can count on you when disaster strikes.